RoaringCamels/CS5800-Group-Final/README.md

 ### Patterns being used
 * Singleton

-    Singleton is used to create one instance of CPPFoodDelivery
+    Singleton is used to create one instance of CPPFoodDelivery which handles the entire app.

 * Factory

-    An Abstract Factory is uesd to manage the dietery restictions of the customers
+    An Abstract Factory is uesd to manage the dietery restictions of the customers when creating customer objects.

 * Observer

-    Implemented so that the restaurant gets notified of all the orders
+    Implemented so that the restaurant gets notified of all the orders from the customers.

 * Decorator

-    Allows the customer to add whatever topping they want to their order
+    Allows the customer to add whatever topping they want to their order.

 # OOA & OOD for Netflix Competitor, CPPMovies